willy-wagtail/raspberrypi-pihole/README.md

 ### Option 2 - Start Pihole and Unbound in a single container

-Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi.git`.
-It will clone the files into `/raspberrypi` directory.
+Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi-pihole-unbound-docker.git`.
+It will clone the files into `/raspberrypi-pihole-unbound-docker` directory.
 Change directory to `cd docker-pihole-unbound`.
-Follow the `README.md` in this directory.
+Follow the `README.md` in that directory.

 ### Whitelist common false-positives